ebauschatz/heroes_and_villains/README.md

 - GET: a GET request to this endpoint will return details about the super type with the ID matching the passed primary key
 - PUT: a PUT request to this endpont will update the super type matching the passed primary key with the new information passed in the request body
 - DELETE: a DELETE request to this endpoint will delete the super type matching the passed primary key from the database

+## Powers Endpoints
+These endpoints allow interactions with the types of super entities stored in the database:

+<b>localhost:8000/api/powers/</b>
+- GET: a GET request to this endpoint will return all the powers currently in the database
+- POST: a POST request to this endpoint will create a new power with the name passed in the request body